dataviz9/dataviz9.github.io/README.md

   The first one shows the ecological footprint per person for each country.
   The second shows the ratio deficit/reserve per person for each country.
   We can interact with both modes by hovering the mouse on a country.
 The name and the ecological footprint per person of the country will be displayed.
 You can also click on a country to interact with the other visualizations (overshoot day clock and the linechart).
   The year for which the data are displayed can be controlled with the slider.
-The slider is conncected to the overshoot day clock
+The slider is connected to the overshoot day clock

 * Overshoot day clock